kornelski/pngquant/lib/MANUAL.md

 ----

-    liq_error liq_set_quality(liq_attr* attr, int target, int minimum);
+    liq_error liq_set_quality(liq_attr* attr, int minimum, int maximum);

 Quality is in range `0` (worst) to `100` (best) and values are analoguous to JPEG quality (i.e. `80` is usually good enough).

-Quantization will attempt use lowest number of colors needed to achieve `target` quality. `target` value of `100` is the default and means conversion as good as possible.
+Quantization will attempt use lowest number of colors needed to achieve `maximum` quality. `maximum` value of `100` is the default and means conversion as good as possible.

 If it's not possible to convert image with at least `minimum` quality, then `liq_quantize_image()` will fail.
 The default minumum is `0` (proceeds regardless of quality).